Damyang County

-Damyang County (Damyang-gun) is a county in South Jeolla Province, South Korea.
+Damyang County is a county in Jeonnam-Gwangju, South Korea.
 Tourism is a major local industry.
 Notable local products include bamboo goods and strawberries.

 Damyang is not to be confused with Danyang, which is located in eastern North Chungcheong Province.

 Geography

 The county comprises one eup (Damyang-eup, the seat), and eleven myeon (Bongsan-myeon, Changpyeong-myeon, Daedeok-myeon, Daejeon-myeon, Geumseong-myeon, Goseo-myeon, Mujeong-myeon, Nam-myeon, Subok-myeon, Wolsan-myeon, Yong-myeon).

 Mountains

 Chuwolsan and Byeongpungsan are popular hiking destinations.
 Also notable for its fortress (Geumseongsanseong): Geumseongsan.